losguatos/netstrike-frontend/documentation/ComponentStructure.md

 - | `ExampleComponent.types.ts` | TypeScript interfaces and types for the component props. |
 - | `ExampleComponent.styles.ts` | Tailwind-based styles using `clsx` to keep JSX clean. |
 - | `SubComponent` | In case there is a sub component only needed for the parent, put it inside the parents folder |

 ---

 ## 🎨 **Tailwind Styling with `clsx`**

 To maintain a **clean JSX structure**, all Tailwind class names are stored in `ExampleComponent.styles.ts` using `clsx`.

+# 📁 Page Folder Structure (NetStrike)

+We can follow the same structure for pages as well.
+Each page should be placed inside its own folder under `nextjs/app/`, following this pattern:

+In case there is a sub component only needed for the specific page, put it inside the parents folder

+- 📂 ExampleComponent/
+  - 📂 SubComponent
+  - 📄 page.ts
+  - 📄 page.styles.tsx